Open-Model-Initiative/graphcap/graphcap_studio/src/features/perspectives/README.md

 ## Services

-The perspectives feature uses services to interact with the GraphCap server:
+The perspectives feature uses services to interact with the graphcap server:

 - **api.ts** - Provides direct API methods for interacting with the perspectives service
 - **utils.ts** - Utility functions for the perspectives service